 Conference interpreters, who provide interpreting services at international business and diplomatic gatherings, often obtain a master's or other graduate-level training in this highly skilled specialty.
 Other interpreters or translators may opt to complete a more generalized graduate program in their field.
 These master's degree programs include courses on such topics as public speaking, translation project management and computer-assisted translation.

 Step 6: Get a PhD

-For an academic career or advanced research roles, it is essential to hold a PhD in linguistics (or possibly in a related discipline if the research specialty concerns language).
-Students may earn a master's and PhD consecutively in the same program or they may join a doctoral program after earning a master's.
-Earning a master's and PhD together in a social science like linguistics took an average of nearly eight years in 2003, according to a National Science Foundation study.
+For an academic career or advanced research roles, it is essential to hold a PhD in linguistics.
+Students may earn a master's and PhD consecutively in the same program or they may join a doctoral program after earning a master's, which may take up to 8 years.

 Doctoral students normally spend 2-3 years completing coursework covering various subfields and methods of linguistics and taking qualifying exams and/or writing qualifying papers.
 Most programs also require that students show reading proficiency in one or two languages other than English.
 The rest of a doctoral program is spent researching and writing a dissertation.
 Normally, this is a book-length work of scholarship based on original research, done under the guidance of a faculty advisor.
 PhD graduates typically go on to college and university teaching posts, postdoctoral researcher positions in and outside the academy and high-level research jobs at government agencies or private firms.